The limitless First Incompleteness Theorem: The structure

-\begin{theorem} Let $A$ be a r.e. theory with the Turing degree less than $\mathbf{0}^{\prime}$ for which $\sf G1$ holds.
-Then we can effectively find a r.e. theory $B$ such that $\sf G1$ holds for $B$ and $A\lhd B$. \end{theorem} \begin{proof} By Fact \ref{key fact in recursion theory}, we can effectively find a r.e. set $C$ such that $A$ is incomparable with $C$ w.r.t.
+\begin{theorem} Let $A$ be a RE theory with Turing degree less than $\mathbf{0}^{\prime}$ for which $\sf G1$ holds.
+Then we can effectively find a Turing persistent theory $S$, which is incomparable with $A$ with respect to Turing degrees, such that $\sf G1$ holds for $S$ and $A\otimes S \ntriangleleft A$. \end{theorem} \begin{proof} By Fact \ref{key fact in recursion theory}(3), we can effectively find a RE set $C$ such that $A$ is incomparable with $C$ w.r.t.
 Turing reducibility.
-By Theorem \ref{main key thm}, from $C$ we can effectively find a Turing persistent theory $S$ with the same Turing degree as $C$ such that $\sf G1$ holds for $S$.
+By Proposition \ref{main key thm}, from $C$ we can effectively find a Turing persistent theory $S$ with the same Turing degree as $C$ such that $\sf G1$ holds for $S$.
 Let $B=A\otimes S$.
-Suppose $B\unlhd A$.
-Since $S\unlhd B\unlhd A$ and $S$ is Turing persistent, we have $C\equiv_T S\leq_T A$, which leads to a contradiction.
-Thus, $A\lhd B$. \end{proof}
+Suppose $B\lhd A$.
+Since $S\lhd B\lhd A$ and $S$ is Turing persistent, we have $C\equiv_{\sf T} S\leq_{\sf T} A$, which leads to a contradiction.
+Thus, $A\lhdneq B$. \end{proof}

-\begin{theorem} For any Turing persistent r.e. theory $A$ for which $\sf G1$ holds, we can find a r.e. theory $T$ such that $T\lhd A$ and $\sf G1$ holds for $T$. \end{theorem} \begin{proof} Let $A$ be any Turing persistent r.e. theory for which $\sf G1$ holds.
-Take a r.e. set $B$ such that $\mathbf{0}<_T B<_T A\leq_T \mathbf{0}^{\prime}$.
-By Fact \ref{key fact in recursion theory}, we can effectively find a r.e. set $C$ such that $B$ is incomparable with $C$ w.r.t.
-Turing reducibility.
-By Theorem \ref{main key thm}, from $C$ we can effectively find a Turing persistent theory $S$ such that $\sf G1$ holds for $S$ and $S$ has the same Turing degree as $C$.
-Let $T=A\oplus S$.
-By Lemma \ref{key lemma}, $\sf G1$ holds for $T$.